cheerful/freckle-apidocs/content/v2/index.md

 <%= OAUTH2_URL %>
 ~~~

-For example: if we wanted to redirect to users to Freckle to request access to their Freckle account:
+For example, the URL to redirect users to request access to their Freckle account is:

 ~~~~
 GET <%= OAUTH2_URL %>/oauth/2/authorize